Consent Preferences

 The Magic of Ripe Tomatoes

 The secret to a great gazpacho lies in its ingredients.
 Ripe, juicy tomatoes are the stars here.
-Kenji emphasizes the importance of using the best tomatoes you can find, preferably homegrown, for their rich flavor.
+Kenji emphasizes the importance of using the best tomatoes you can find.
+Homegrown tomatoes are perfect for their rich flavor.
 If you don't have a garden at home, don’t fret!
 Stores such as Sam's Club and Costco sell three-pound containers of vine-ripened tomatoes for under $5, making them an affordable choice.

 Buy a container and let them sit out on your kitchen counter for a day or two.
-You’ll be amazed at how they ripen and become bursting with flavor, taking your gazpacho to the next level.
+You’ll be amazed at how they ripen and become bursting with flavor.
+This will take your gazpacho to the next level.

 Gather Your Ingredients